Urban regeneration: Integrating health and sustainability into urban renewal

 Building a healthy city

 A healthy city means putting people’s health first.
-The main goal of a city building is to safeguard people’s living environment and health.
-The foundation of healthy city building lies in having healthy people, a healthy environment, and a healthy society.
-People need to move around in urban spaces every day and having good outdoor space conditions can improve the well-being of city dwellers.
-Healthy city planning and design will be human intervention to actively guide human outdoor activities.
-There should be an improved research component for future healthy urban planning and design.
-A detailed division of public space health according to different elements and different analyses for different use spaces.
-Population immunity is improved while the population is effectively controlled.
+Better cities are built to guarantee a healthy environment for people to live in.
+It is about giving people a healthy living environment and a healthy living community.
+People need to move around in the outdoor spaces of cities every day and having good outdoor space conditions can improve the well-being of city dwellers living in cities.
+Healthy urban planning and design is a policy of human intervention that enables outdoor spaces to actively guide people’s outdoor activities.
+There should be a well-developed research component for the future of healthy urban planning and design.
+A detailed division of public space health according to different elements, separate design for different use spaces and improved functional requirements.
+The immunity of the population is improved while the population is effectively controlled.
 (Fig2, Community walking and cycling paths https://www.gooood.cn/liangshuichi-east-road-shougang-beijing-by-nicolas-godelet-architects-engineers.htm)

 Planning urban regeneration